tez123z/Luminati/README.md

 ```

 ## Test coverage
+Initial test coverage has since 2015-03-20 been added.

-Currently missing, will be added later.
+More tests will be added continously.